 A younger industry player, Mirror offers an interactive home workout on a reflective screen which resembles a full length mirror.
 Depending on your mood, you can access a cardio class, a boxing ring, a yoga studio, or a personal trainer all through Mirror.
 The HealthTech reportedly made over $100 million in revenue in 2020 and was also acquired by LuluLemon.
 This strengthened Mirror’s position in the digital fitness industry and accelerated growth through leveraging the sportswear brand’s deep relationships with its consumers, communities, and ambassadors, alongside the company’s infrastructure, including its store network and e-commerce channels, to gain more users.

 From its iFit powered fitness equipment such as treadmills and customised workouts via their bespoke digital platform, to exercise bikes that physically move to simulate hills, this multi-gym is another example of a ‘covid-proof’ brand in the digital health space.
 The products ‘Map Based Workout’ feature even allows you to draw a custom workout on Google Maps and pulls scenery from Street View so that you can see where you’re cycling.

 Through high-quality streaming content and compelling personalised technologies, people now have more access and convenience to achieve their health and fitness goals than ever before.
 While digital fitness may not replace the traditional gym settings entirely, the past year is a clear indicator of consumer interest in the industry; and its popularity will continue to open doors for digital fitness to integrate itself as a seamless part of people’s everyday lives.

 At Storm3, we have a wide talent pool of candidates with extensive experience in digital fitness.
-If you’re looking to expand your team, or for advice on how to effectively scale your organisation, get in touch!
+If you’re looking to expand your team, or for advice on how to effectively scale your organization, get in touch!
 Our team of specialist consultants are best placed for helping you find top senior talent in the digital health space.